Vyral/base-template/_posts/2019-10-21-with-this-conventional-loan-theres-no-need-for-mortgage-insurance.md

 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Kristin+Jamieson/With+This+Conventional+Loan%2C+Theres+No+Need+for+Mortgage+Insurance.mp4
 pullquote: >-
-  The loan goes up to a 101% combined-loan value, meaning you can put the extra 1% toward closing costs.
+  The loan goes up to a 101% combined-loan to value, meaning you can put the extra 1% toward closing costs.
 enclosure_type: video/mp4
 enclosure_time: